 20. Expense Policy

 Expense policy means to govern the reimbursement of business-related expenses.
 Expense policy ensures fair and transparent reimbursement processes.
-A research titled “Toward Evidence-Based HR” by Jorrit van der Togt and Thomas Hedegaard Rasmussen (Journal of Organizational Effectiveness: People and Performance, June 2017), discusses the value of HR analytics and evidence-based HR practices.
+A research titled “Toward Evidence-Based HR” by Jorrit van der Togt and Thomas Hedegaard Rasmussen (Journal of Organizational Effectiveness: People and Performance, in June 2017, discusses the value of HR analytics and evidence-based HR practices.

 The research highlights that effective expense policies contributes to better financial management and employee satisfaction, leading to improved organizational performance.
 Expense policy is essential for financial transparency and employee trust.
 A company implemented a detailed expense policy, resulting in fewer disputes and better financial management.
 Expense policy improved morale and reduced disputes.
 But ensuring all expenses are legitimate and fairly reimbursed.